convoliution/stochastic-sort/README.md

 `[8 7 3 8 2 8 8 3 3 4]` -> `[8 3 2 3 8 3 4 8 8 7]`, score diff `+40`

 `[1 7 7 8 2 5 1 7 4 8]` -> `[1 2 1 4 5 7 7 7 8 8]`, score diff `+64`

+The network does have a tendency to move smaller numbers to the left and larger numbers to the right!
+Also due to floating point imprecision, the printed output ends up rounding some numbers down (note the extra `0`s in trials 4 and 5).
+This will be fixed.